 The effects of changing from the DMSP-F13 SSM/I to the -F17 SSMIS were examined for a 12-month overlap period, from 01 January 2007 to 31 December 2007.
 Differences in sea ice extent and total ice covered area between the two platforms and instruments were found to be statistically significant, though fairly similar when compared with previous intersensor calibrations conducted for this time series (Cavalieri et al., 1999).
 Earlier intersensor calibrations, however, were limited by relatively short periods of sensor overlap (such as sixteen days) and could thus account for less agreement with this transition (Cavalieri et al. 2011).
 In addition, earlier agreement may be due to the subjective tuning of some tie-points that was required in past intercalibrations (Cavalieri et al., 1999).

-Land-to-ocean spillover refers to the problem of blurring sharp contrasts in brightness temperature, such as exist between land and ocean, by the relatively coarse width of the sensor antenna pattern.
-This problem is of concern because it results in false sea ice signals along coastlines.
-(Both land and sea ice have much higher brightness temperatures than ocean.)
+Land-to-ocean spillover refers to the issue of the blurring of sharp contrasts in brightness temperature, such as those that exist between land and ocean, due to the relatively coarse width of the sensor antenna pattern.
+This problem is of concern because it results in false sea ice signals along coastlines because both land and sea ice have much higher brightness temperatures than ocean.
 The method used to reduce the spillover is an extension of the method employed for the single-channel Nimbus-5 Electrically Scanning Microwave Radiometer (ESMR) data in Parkinson et al. (1987).
-The rationale behind the approach is that a minimum observed (generally in late summer) sea ice concentration in the vicinity of coastlines where no sea ice remains offshore is probably the result of land spillover and is thus subtracted from the image.
+Figure 2a illustrates the effect of the coarse resolution of the microwave antenna on a coastline resulting in false sea ice signals in the vicinity of the coast, and Figure 2b shows the seven-by-seven array used in the procedure to reduce the land-to-ocean spillover effect.
+The rationale behind the approach is that a minimum observed sea ice concentration in the vicinity of coastlines where no sea ice remains offshore, which is generally seen in late summer, is probably the result of land spillover; so it is subtracted from the image.
 To reduce the error of subtracting sea ice in areas of actual sea ice cover, the technique searches for and requires the presence of open water in the vicinity of the image pixel to be corrected.

 Land-to-ocean spillover was reduced by the following three-step procedure: